Image Credit: grace-kobe.com

 Within Seishin New Town, the Seattle-Vancouver Village (西神SVヴィレッジ) represents one of the most interesting housing experiments.
 Completed in 1989 in the Takenodai district, this project was Japan's first comprehensive attempt to create an authentic North American housing community.

-According to the Japan Townscape Preservation League, the project was designed to fulfill the dreams of generations who grew up watching popular American TV dramas of the 1950s-60s, with support directly from Seattle and Vancouver.
+According to the Japan Townscape Preservation League, the project created housing and townscape that matched what generations who grew up watching popular American TV dramas of the 1950s-60s had come to aspire to, with support directly from Seattle and Vancouver.

 Project Details